iamharis08/Robinhood-Clone/README.md

 ## Optimizations
 Used BeautifulSoup as a web scraper library

-***TO INCREASE*** the speed of the web scraper, first, we used a different parser.
+***TO INCREASE THE SPEED*** of the web scraper, first, we used a different parser.
 We used **`lxml`** parser which has a more optimized performance than a html.parser which is pythons default parser. **`lxml`** uses a C-based parser which is generally faster than a python-based parser html.parser.
 The C-based parser is able to handle a larger number of elements in a document and can better handle malformed HTML.

 ***REQUEST SPEED INCREASED*** by using sessions because if you are consistently making the same requests to the same url then by using sessions, the TCP connection is remembered.